Hong Kong Layover: How To Plan For Your Extended Layover And Explore The City

 - Man Mo Temple – Man Mo Temple is in Central right on Hollywood Road.
 It’s a Cantonese transliteration of Wen Wu temple, a temple for the worship of the civil or literature god Man Tai / Man Cheong and the martial god Mo Tai / Kwan Tai.
 It’s free and a really great place to stop in for photos

-- Noodles – my favorite noodles is Kau Kee at 21 Gough Street.
+- Noodles – my favourite noodles is Kau Kee at 21 Gough Street.
 There are usually lines but they move pretty quick.
 A bowl of amazing beef brisket with noodles is about $1.
 The curried beef noodle is also amazing.

 - Mid Levels Escalator – the longest outdoor covered escalator system in the world.